ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ## Faster Development, Clearer Results

 Type annotations make intentions explicit.
-This leads to code that is easier to understand and maintain, and it allows static checkers to assist you by catching type mismatches early in development.
+This produces code that is easier to understand and maintain.
+Type checkers catch type mismatches early in development.
-The type system in Python is gradually typed and opt-in--you can use as much or as little as makes sense for your project--but knowing how to use it effectively is a powerful skill for an intermediate Python programmer.
+The type system in Python is gradually typed and opt-in.
+You can use as much or as little as makes sense for your project.
+Using types effectively is a powerful skill.